 Types of Clinicians

-Many different types of clinicians practice at Valley Medical Center.
-Here is a partial list:
+Many different types of clinicians practice at Valley Medical Center:

-An Advanced Registered Nurse Practitioner (ARNP) is a registered nurse who has advanced education and clinical training in a healthcare specialty area such as pediatrics, surgery, family medicine, women's health, or geriatrics.
-ARNPs have passed a certification exam in their specialty area.
-At Valley Medical Center ARNPs work under the supervision of a physician.
-They perform physical exams, diagnose and treat illnesses, order and interpret tests, and provide health and wellness education.
+An Advanced Registered Nurse Practitioner (ARNP) is a registered nurse who has advanced education and clinical training to work in a variety of healthcare specialty areas and settings, such as pediatrics, surgery, family medicine, women's health, geriatrics and urgent care/walk-in clinics.
+In Washington State, ARNPs are fully licensed to independently practice medicine.
+ARNPs diagnose and treat many health conditions.
+They provide thorough, comprehensive services and can perform physical exams, diagnose and treat illnesses, order and interpret tests, refill and write new prescriptions and provide health and wellness education.

 Doctors of Medicine are graduates of 4-year medical schools who may undergo additional education—often 3 years or more—at a teaching hospital.
 About one-third of the nation’s MDs are “primary care” physicians in such fields as family medicine, internal medicine, and pediatrics.
 These doctors are trained to provide the wide range of services children and adults need.
 When patients' specific health needs require further treatment, these physicians send them to see specialists in such fields as surgery, oncology, and cardiology.